 Investment in the City of Sacramento's Investment Pool: The District maintains a portion of its cash in the City of Sacramento's cash and investment pool which is managed by the City Treasurer.
 The District's cash balances invested in the City Treasurer's cash and investment pool are stated at fair value.
 The amount invested by all public agencies in the City's cash and investment pool is \$1,096,617,396 at June 30, 2018.
 The City does not invest in any derivative financial products directly.
 However, they do invest in Local Agency Investment Fund (LAIF), which does invest in derivative financial products.
-The City Council has oversight responsibility for the cash and investment pool.
-The value of pool shares in the City that may be withdrawn is determined on an amortized cost basis, which is different than the fair value of the District's position in the pool.
+The City that may be withdrawn is determined on an amortized cost basis, which is different than the fair value of the District's position in the pool.